DenizParlak/ansible/README.md

 # Ansible roles for automated OpenShift / Jenkins / JFrog / Private Docker Registry

-.
-You must change --public-hostname parameter with your OpenShift cluster IP.
+- You must change --public-hostname parameter with your OpenShift cluster IP.
-.
-At least 4 CPU & 8 GB RAM recommended.
+- At least 4 CPU & 8 GB RAM recommended.
+- Be sure play with latest Ansible version.